 - Connect with your Admissions Counselor

-Our admissions counselors travel far and wide to spread the word about Syracuse University.
-While our fall travel to high schools is currently on hold due to the coronavirus, your school may still be scheduling virtual visits and you can demonstrate your interest by attending.
+Our admissions counselors travel far and wide to spread the word about Syracuse University, so be sure to check to see if a virtual or in-person visit will be scheduled with your high school this year.
 We also welcome you to contact your admissions representative via email with any questions you might have!

 - Ask Questions